tsangernest/openwheel/README.md

 MISSION:
 1. Found F1 data,
-2. use as sandbox to sandbox different tech with a lot of data i'm interested in?.
+2. Use as sandbox to tryout different tech with a lot of data i'm interested in?
-3. allow me to be myself, so i can focus better at the place where i conduct 'bizness' :')
+3. So i can focus better at the place where i conduct bizness :')

 TECHNOLOGY Summary (full info in requirements.txt):